oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

 8. Press the *Ctrl + C* in the terminal where *java -jar * command is running to to stop the server.

-## Task 3: Analyse the simplicity of the Blocking application
+## Task 3: Analyse the simplicity of the Helidon 4 application

-**Blocking vs. Reactive**
+**Virtual thread vs. Reactive**

-Let’s compare the implementations between blocking and Helidon SE (reactive) for the same task.
+Let’s compare the implementations between Virtual thread and Helidon SE (reactive) for the same task.

 * Both implementations execute REST calls using the Helidon WebClient
-* The blocking implementation is straightforward to follow:
+* The Virtual thread implementation is straightforward to follow:
     - The execution flow is reflected by the statement order in the code
     - There are no calls to intricate or semantically-rich library calls
     - Debugging is straightforward